 Type 1A frontages are required in high activity, commercially focused corridors and require new development to include commercial uses for at least 80% of the building frontage.
 A limited amount of residential common space (up to 20%) facing the street is permitted to accommodate entrances to upper floor residential.
-Dwelling units on the ground floor are not allowed.
+Dwelling units on the ground floor along the frontage are not allowed.

-Type 2A frontages apply to areas where commercial activity is not as concentrated but where "corner commercial" helps bring amenities within walking distance of residents.
+Type 2A frontages apply to areas where commercial activity is not as concentrated but where some commercial, including "corner commercial," helps bring amenities within walking distance of residents.
 2A requires at least 20% of the building frontage to be commercial uses, while the remainder (up to 80%) may be used for residential common spaces like lobbies, community rooms, and gyms.
 Dwelling units on the ground floor are not allowed.